HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 #### Hathor native tokens

 A Hathor custom token has a name and symbol, but is identified by its uid, a 32 byte string (in solidity it would be a `byte32`).
-On the EVM side, a [ERC-1155](https://ethereum.org/pt/developers/docs/standards/tokens/erc-1155/) contract will handle the creation of multiple tokens in the same contract, each identified by an id (`uint256`).
+On the EVM side, an [ERC-777](https://eips.ethereum.org/EIPS/eip-777) contract will be created for each Hathor token, each identified by a contract address (i.e. `address`).
-So we can map a Hathor token to a token id with `mapping(uint256 => byte32)`.
+So we can map a Hathor token to a token id with `mapping(address => byte32)`.

-The only special case would be the Hathor native token (i.e. HTR) that has an id of `00` instead of 32 bytes, this should be handled separately, for instance by creating a token with id `0` when deploying the contract, so that the id `0` always represents HTR.
+The only special case would be the Hathor native token (i.e. HTR) that has an id of `00` instead of 32 bytes, to handle this we will use the token uid of `00000000000000000000000000000000` (32 zeroes) when refering to HTR.

 #### EVM native token